i05nagai/memorandum/language/english_speaking.md

     * wing it
         * to perform or speak without having prepared what you are gonna do or say
         * I didn't have time to prepare for the talk, so I just had to wing it
-* jack of all trades (and master of none)
-    * a person who can do many different type of work but who is not necessarily very competent at any of them
-    * The hero jack-of-all-trades on-call engineer does work, but the practiced on-call engineer armed with a play book works much better.
 * wheel of fortune
     * roulette
     * the wheel which the goddess of fortune was believed to rotate to bring about the alternations or reverses in human affairs